Tea for Two (album)

 Tea for Two was a 10" LP album released by Columbia Records on September 4, 1950.
 It was released under catalog number CL-6149, featuring Doris Day, with Axel Stordahl conducting the orchestra on some pieces, and the Page Cavanaugh Trio as backup musicians on others.
 It contained songs from the soundtrack of the movie of the same name.

+Chart performance

+The album debuted on Billboard magazine's Best-Selling Popular Record Albums chart in the issue dated October 20, 1950, peaking at No. 3 during a nineteen-week run on the chart, which was a long run on an album chart at the time.